What does a pathologist see under the microscope?

 As you work with this section of your laboratory class you may also want to read Memory, Patterns, and Themes in Anatomy & Physiology.

-If you would like to learn more about medical pathology, Dr. Minarcik has a FREE global online Medical School Pathology Course beginning August 1, 2013.
+If you would like to learn more about medical pathology, Dr. Minarcik has a Free Online Global Medical School Pathology Course beginning August 5, 2014.
 Check it out here.
 It is an American Medical School level course for third year medical students.
 I think this would be a great opportunity for anyone who is in medical school, or who just wants to know more about human tissues – healthy and diseased.
 The course has no exams, no grades, and no tuition – it is strictly a fine learning opportunity.
-Even if you read this after the start date, you can still join the course because all the sessions are recorded and can be either downloaded to your computer or viewed by streaming.
+Even if you read this after the start date, you can still join the course because all the sessions are recorded and can be either downloaded to your computer or viewed by streaming at your convenience.

 I have no business affiliation with Dr. Minarcik.
 I stumbled upon his material as I was searching YouTube for videos on human tissue histology.
 Some years ago when I worked in academic medicine and I needed to understand histology of a tissue, I always talked a pathologist into spending a little time with me at the double headed microscope.
 On YouTube Dr. Minarcik does this for everyone for FREE.